-In constructing a formal language, it is customary to first specify the language, and then rules for wffs.
+In constructing a formal language, we first specify the language, and then rules for wffs.

 I will also introduce a few definitions.

 We have already seen much of the content of this section, informally, but I wanted to be precise, and Hurley does not present formation rules.